 The ancient model or models worked very well for those who wrote almanacs predicting sunrise and sunset, solar and lunar eclipses, high and low tides, position of constellations that were supposed to determine a new-born’s future on a given day or hour, and so on.
 Religions approved of this model; so, it was set in concrete.
 There were stray noises – like that of Aryabhata of 4th Century India who wrote that it was the earth that rotated around its own axis.:’ “Like when you travel in a boat it appears as if trees on the banks move forward, when earth rotates, it appears as if the sun stars and the planet appear to move in the opposite direction.,”Aristarchus of Samos (310-230 BC) is believed to have held a view, at least for some time, that the solar system was helio-centric – that is, centred around the sun, but discarded that view to stay clear of controversies and possible death by Hemlock when he wrote his treatise, On the Sizes and Distances of the Sun and the Moon.
 Aristarchus did conceive, as did Aryabhata, that the Sun was much larger than earth.

 India’s Nilakantha Somayaji (1444-1544) was the first to suggest a heliocentric solar system in his work named Tantrasangraha (Collection of Doctrines).
-Ironically, the first person in the Christian world to propose a helio-centric model (planets revolving around the sun) was a Catholic priest.
+With intellectuals immersed in the worship of Vedas and euology of anthropomorphic Gods, very little attention was paid to such scientific trivialities;; Somayaji’s arguments lay submerged in chants and rituals.
+Ironically, the first person in the Western world to propose a helio-centric model (planets revolving around the sun) was a Catholic priest.
 Nicolaus Copernicus (1473- 1543) who had died even before another contrarian of the century, Giordano Bruno was born.
 The secret of Copernicus dying in bed and not on a stake was that he did not assume a revolutionary air.
 He completed his helio-centric dissertation by 1515, but arranged that it would only be published on his death-bed, with a caveat that Nicolaus himself did not believe in the theory.

 Isaac Newton (1643-1727)